MrAshCreates/main-site/blog/2024-1-18/verizon-rsa-cs.md

 5. **Device Compatibility Restrictions**

    - **Locked Devices**: Some devices are network-locked, limiting flexibility.
-   - **Compatibility Issues**: Not all devices work seamlessly on Verizon's CDMA and LTE networks.
+   - **Compatibility Issues**: Not all devices work seamlessly on Verizon's network.

 ### Opportunities